 2.7.1.
-If a Railroad imposes additional requirements on a Communications Provider or Network Support Infrastructure Owner for crossing its lines, other than the proposed Crossing being a serious threat to the safe operations of the Railroad or to the current use of the Railroad right-of-way, the Communications Provider or Network Support Infrastructure Owner may object to
+If a Railroad imposes additional requirements on a Communications Provider or Network Support Infrastructure Owner for crossing its lines, other than the proposed Crossing being a serious threat to the safe operations of the Railroad or to the current use of the Railroad right-of-way, the Communications Provider or Network Support Infrastructure Owner may object to one or more of the requirements.
+If it objects, the Communications Provider or Network Support Infrastructure Owner shall provide notice of the objection and the specific basis for the objection to the Railroad by certified mail, with return receipt requested.

 - 2.7.2.
 If the parties are unable to resolve the objection, either party may petition the Manager for resolution or modification of the additional requirements.
 The petition must be filed within 60 days of receipt of the objection.
 Before filing a petition, the parties shall make good faith efforts to resolve the objection. - 2.7.3.
-If a petition is filed, the Manager shall determine, after notice and opportunity for hearing, whether special circumstances exist that necessitate additional requirements for the placement of the Crossing.
-The Manager must issue an order within 120 days of filing of the petition.
+If a petition is filed, the Managershall determine, after notice and opportunity for hearing, whether special circumstances exist that necessitate additional requirements for the placement of the Crossing.
+The Managermust issue an order within 120 days of filing of the petition.
 The order may be appealed.
-The Manager shall assess the costs associated with a petition equitably among the parties.
+The Managershall assess the costs associated with a petition equitably among the parties.